Dewie123/blackjack_predictor/README.md

 ### Data Exploration and Preprocessing Strategy

-A comprehensive exploratory data analysis (EDA) was performed to rigorously characterize the statistical properties and interdependencies within the dataset.
+A comprehensive exploratory data analysis was performed to rigorously characterize the statistical properties and interdependencies within the dataset.
 Key observations informed a deliberately minimalistic preprocessing approach tailored to the unique characteristics of blackjack gameplay data:

 - The dataset contains critical continuous features such as **True Count** and **Shoe Number**, which encapsulate temporal and contextual information fundamental to strategic decision-making in blackjack.
 - Conventional data balancing techniques such as **SMOTE** or synthetic oversampling, while effective in many classification tasks, were deemed unsuitable here.
 Applying such methods would artificially interpolate new samples, thereby **disrupting inherent feature correlations and sequence-dependent structures**, and introducing spurious patterns inconsistent with actual gameplay dynamics.
 - Maintaining the integrity of the raw data distribution was essential to preserve the fidelity of the feature interactions and avoid biasing the model with synthetic artifacts.

-This approach highlights the critical need to preserve the intrinsic structure of blackjack gameplay data such as card count sequences and true count dynamics when designing preprocessing steps, since disrupting these domain-specific correlations would compromise the model’s ability to accurately replicate the mathematically precise strategies fundamental to optimal blackjack play.
+This approach preserves the continuous structure of blackjack gameplay data such as card count sequences and true count dynamics when designing preprocessing steps, since disrupting these domain-specific correlations would compromise the model’s ability to accurately replicate the mathematically precise strategies fundamental to optimal blackjack play.

 ### Model Evaluation and Rationale for Choosing XGBoost